tylermmorton/tmpl/README.md

 }
 ```

-Nesting templates in Go is as easy as embedding one template struct in another:
+To nest a template in Go code its as easy as embedding one template struct into another:

+When you compile a template struct, the compiler will recursively compile all the fields that are also template structs into the final template instance.

 ```go
 package main